Standard Cuts Of Vegetables

 Knife skills are incredibly important in the kitchen as they help ensure safety, improve precision, minimize waste, and save time.
 Mastering these skills allows one to handle a range of food items, especially vegetables, with ease and consistency, which greatly improves the overall cooking experience and outcomes.

 To practice knife safety, always keep your knives sharp.
 A dull knife is more dangerous as it requires more force to use and is more likely to slip.
 When using a knife, hold it firmly with the handle resting in your palm.
 The fingers of your other hand should guide the blade while remaining tucked inwards to avoid accidental cuts.
 Always cut with a downward movement, pushing the blade away from your body.

 Practical Knife Skills: Chopping

-For chopping vegetables, use a large chef's knife and lay the vegetable on a stable cutting board.
+For chopping vegetables, use a large chef’s knife and lay the vegetables on a stable cutting board.
 Hold the knife in your dominant hand, and use the other hand to hold the vegetable firmly, with the fingers curled back.
 Slice into the vegetable in one smooth movement, keeping the tip of the knife on the board as a pivot and moving the back of the knife up and down.

 Practical Knife Skills: Dicing

 Dicing vegetables involves cutting them into small, even squares.
 Start by chopping off the ends of the vegetable to create a flat stable base.
 Cut the vegetable lengthwise into slices, and then stack these slices and cut into long strips.
 Rotate these strips and cut them crosswise to create evenly-sized cubes or dice.